jetbrains-academy/introduction_to_python/File input output/Read file/task.md

 Print the contents of "input.txt" to output by iterating over the lines of the file and printing each one.
 Then print only the first line of "input1.txt".

-<div class="hint">Loop over the file object as in the example in task description.</div>
+<div class="hint">Loop over the file object as in the example in the task description.</div>
 <div class='hint'>Use the <code>print</code> function.</div>
 <div class='hint'>Use the <code>readline()</code> method to print a single line.</div>